jackokring/miChronos/README.md

 (v5) So the latest is to have a 4 digit slide rule calculation aid.
 This gives better inverse conversion for say antilogs.
 The slide rule is placed just after the date on the bottom line.
 Pressing DOWN selects the function set.
 Pressing #HOLD selects the entry mode after selecting one of four functions indicated by pairs of digits in corresponding corners.
 Using UP and DOWN (HOLD for fast) set the input.
 Press # to calculate.
 Press STAR to EXIT.

 The functions are scaled for effect.
 Calculation of inverse functions is somewhat involved repeated use and estimation.
 The functions are listed below, and should be with knowledge enough to go a long way in maths.
 The understanding of why this function set was provided is in itself a long lesson in maths.
 There are four groups of functions.
+An extra two functions per group are provided by long press of STAR and #.

   * ROOT - root and related functions
   * LOGS - log and arc tangent and related functions